 Chase Amante says that kissing and sexual escalation are a form of taken compliance.

-Many men run into resistances there because they haven’t built enough compliance before and the woman is not accustomed to following his lead.
+Many men run into resistance there because they haven’t built enough compliance before and the woman is not accustomed to following his lead.

-On the “anger” one, I agree it’s dangerous and I also invite you to read The Art of Seduction by Robert Greene
+On the “anger” one, I agree it’s dangerous (also see The Art of Seduction by Robert Greene).

 Rewarding and Punishing